l42111996/java-Kcp/README.en.md

 2. Java server and c # client compatibility test
 3. 3000 connections remain using single core 30% cpu
 4. fec combined with directbuffer detection for the best CPU performance plan
+5. A large number of clients continue to connect, disconnect, send messages, and troubleshoot memory leaks

 # TODO